ResistanceCN/LOGO/README.md

 # LOGO
-The logo of this organization
+The logo of this organization.
+Created by ArielAxionL.
+Powered by inkscape.